Monitoring can be used to watch your site's uptime and status. To get things going, you'll need to add a Monitor.

 - Alerting will contain any alerts you have set up for this monitor and the trigger rules for the alert, how many locations at one time will trigger this alert, and how you will be alerted.
 You also have the option to turn on or off this alert.

-- Errors will show any errors that have been received from your website, what kind of error was received, and the number of locations that are reporting the error.
+- Errors will show any errors reported by StackPath's Monitoring locations, what kind of error was received, and the number of locations that are reporting the error.

 Your monitor is now up and running; you will be able to log in and view the Status of your Server.
 To fully take advantage of Monitoring you should set up Service Check Alerts, so you can be notified of issues when away from the control panel.